BartoszCzernal/providerEditor/README.md

 ## Setup
 1. Download ProviderEditor.jar
+2. Load DB in MySQL(scripts are in this repo).
+You can find URL, user and password in properties file.
-2. Run it
+3. Run ProviderEditor.jar
-3. Go to your browser and type: http://localhost:8080
+4. Go to your browser and type: http://localhost:8080

 ## Status
 Project is in progress.